 When both the ice cream and cookie dough are ready, mix them together.
 Store in an airtight container in your freezer and leave it alone for at least 4 hours.
 Scoop and enjoy!

-- 1/2 cup gum free gluten free flour 2 tbsp white rice flour, 2 tbsp brown rice flour, 2 tbsp oat flour, 1 tbsp tapioca starch
+- ½ cup gum free gluten free flour 2 tablespoon white rice flour, 2 tablespoon brown rice flour, 2 tablespoon oat flour, 1 tablespoon tapioca starch